hieuwu/kotlin-android-practice/README.md

 - When `onPause()` is called, the app no longer has focus.
 After `onStop()`, the app is no longer visible on screen
 - `onCreate()` and `onDestroy()` only run once
 - `onCreate()`: where all your first-time initialization goes, where you set up the layout for the first time by inflating it, and where you initialize your variables, data binding...
+- `onRestart()` method is a place to put code that you only want to call if your activity is not being started for the first time.
 - When our application starts, the `onCreate()`, `onStart()` and `onResume()` run orderly
 - At the very first Activity, if we press `Physical Back button` and move to the home screen of the device ,  `onPause()`, `onStop()`, `onDestroy()` run orderly
 - If we reopen the app, it will call three methods `onCreate()`, `onStart()` and `onResume()` again